betajs/betajs-scoped/docsrc/tutorials/scoped_usage.md

 The Scoped system allows you to handle multiple libraries with separate namespaces and scopes.

-Scopes in the Scoped system are a tree.
+Scopes in the Scoped system are organized in a tree structure.

 Subscopes of a given scope inherit all namespacing definitions.

-Given a scope, you can access the following different main namespaces:
+Given a scope, you can access the following different main pre-defined namespaces:
 - ``global``: this is the globally accessible namespace in JavaScript; in the browser, this would be ``window``
 - ``root``: the root namespace of the scope in the scope tree
 - ``local``: the namespace local to the current scope